All spinal cord injury levels receive sensory information from different areas of skin and innervate different muscles.

 The cervical nerve roots innervate the neck, shoulders, arms, and fingers.

-- C1 – The C1 segment of the spinal cord does not have a dermatome; however, because it is the uppermost segment of the spinal cord, sensorimotor functions throughout the entire body will be affected.
+- C1 – The C1 segment of the spinal cord does not have a dermatome; however, because it is the uppermost segment of the spinal cord, many sensory and motor functions throughout the body will be affected.
 C1 spinal cord injuries require immediate medical attention and are typically fatal.

 - C2 – The C2 segment is connected to sensation at the back of the head, ears, and upper area of the neck.
 The muscles directly affected by C2 spinal cord injury affect your ability to nod your head up and down.

 - C3 – The C3-C5 nerve roots innervate the diaphragm, which is essential for breathing.
 Injury to the C3 nerve roots will also affect sensation at the neck as well as the ability to tilt your head right and left.

 - C4 – The C4 dermatome affects sensation at the shoulders, upper back, and upper chest.
 The C4 myotomes affect the ability to raise your shoulders.

 - C5 – The C5 nerve roots affect sensation at the outer area of your upper arm and the ability to raise your arm up (shoulder abduction) and bend the elbows (elbow flexion).

 - C6 – The C6 dermatome affects sensation at the outer forearms down to the thumbs and part of the index fingers.
 The C6 myotomes affect elbow flexion and wrist extension.

 - C7 – The C7 nerve roots affect sensation at the middle finger.
 It affects the ability to straighten out your elbows and bend your wrists.

 - C8 – The C8 nerve roots affect sensation at the ring and pinky fingers.
 The myotomes at the C8 level affect the ability to bend your fingers and grab objects.